lemerch/fillen/README.md

 Fillen also has a heart that you can't see, but which sees you, and, moreover, you can customize it for yourself.
 To do this, you just need to make a menu for our **filin**.
 Initially, the owl does not have any `diet`, but you can create it yourself or use the basic one.

-Basic diet support types: **string, byte, short, int, long, float, double** - that the value of which will be random.
+Basic diet support types: **string, byte, short, int, long, float, double, boolean, char** - that the value of which will be random.
 And **array, list, set, queue and any implementation of Collection interface**.

 To diversify his `diet` and thus adjust his vision, you can use the `abstract class Fillen.Diet`, where there is only one method not implemented - `Object menu(Object)`, where you can tell the Fillen how to process new data types.
 At the entrance, you will receive the ingredients class, which contains information about the field.
 To get the data type of the passed field, you can refer to it as `ingredients.type`.
 For the convenience of verification, you can use the built-in `isTypesEquals(one, two)` method.
 By implementing this class, you will get the corresponding object that should be placed in the `constructor` of our filin.